ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/web-player-guide.md

 ## Common implementations

-You can use the web player to create a number of experiences in your own platform ranging from carousels to singleton cards to directly embedding the Story into a page.
+You can use the web story player to create a number of experiences in your own platform ranging from carousels to singleton cards to directly embedding the Story into a page.
 We have developed a [detailed UX guide](https://services.google.com/fh/files/events/web_stories_playbook_external.pdf#page=14) with best practices to go with these examples.
 The most common pattern that we recommend is a carousel.
 We will outline the best practices to create such an experience, but you should feel free to experiment and implement what works best for your use case.
 We will share a broader list of UX patterns in the coming weeks.

 ### Carousel ([UX details](https://services.google.com/fh/files/events/web_stories_playbook_external.pdf#page=39))

-{{ image('/static/img/docs/web-player-carousel.gif', 799, 792, align='center', caption='Web Player carousel' alt='web player carousel of stories' ) }}
+{{ image('/static/img/docs/web-player-carousel.gif', 799, 792, align='center', caption='Web Story Player carousel' alt='web story player carousel of stories' ) }}

 A carousel of stories has multiple stories next to each other.
 It generally includes a preview of the story like a thumbnail and title.
 When clicked, it will open the story.
 The user can then consume the story or swipe between stories.